-Master's or Educational Specialist Degree with Dual Licensure in Educational Leadership & Special Education Administration
+Master's and Educational Specialist Degree Options with Dual Licensure for Educational Leadership & Special Education Administration

 - Educational Leadership and Special Education Administration Master of Arts (MA) – with dual licensure as a Principal and Special Education Director – for those who have earned a bachelor's degree.